Athletics at the 2019 Pan American Games – Men's 800 metres

-The men's 800 metres competition of the athletics events at the 2019 Pan American Games will take place between the 9 and 10 of August at the 2019 Pan American Games Athletics Stadium.
-The defending Pan American Games champion is Clayton Murphy from the United States.
+The men's 800 metres competition of the athletics events at the 2019 Pan American Games took place between the 9 and 10 of August at the 2019 Pan American Games Athletics Stadium.
+The defending Pan American Games champion before the 2019 Games was Clayton Murphy from the United States.

 Records

 Prior to this competition, the existing world and Pan American Games records were as follows:

 Schedule

 Results

 All times shown are in seconds.

 Semifinal

 The heats took place on 9 August at 15:50.
 The results were as follows: